burgechris/TapHouse/README.md

 ## Description

-_This web application allows customers to view taproom beer choices and it will eventually allow employees to add and sell beer._
+_This web application allows the staff of a tap house to add taps to a tap menu, as well as view the menu._

 ## Setup/Installation Requirements